LSSTDESC/CLMM/docs/source/installation.rst

 Requirements
 ============

+CLMM requires Python version 3.6 or later.
 To run the code, there are the following dependencies:

 - `Numpy <http://www.numpy.org/>`_: 1.16 or later